rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

 Aerodyne is a company specializing in air quality sensors, mainly aerosol mass spectrometers.
 After working with Olin through the SCOPE program (2016-2017) to design a low cost, mobile air quality sensor, another student and I were hired to continue developing the sensor and explore applications, including drone-based mounting.
 The plots are time-synced data which show the sensor reacting to the smoke plume as the drone flies through.
 This work was presented [here](http://aaarabstracts.com/2017/viewabstract.php?pid=211), in the AAAR annual conference.
+[Click here](modulair.md) for more.

+**Relevant Skills:** Fusion 360, C++, Embedded Programming, Populating PCBs, Mechanical Design

 ## [Autonomous Drone Landing](iv_lab.html)